 For visitors who'd like to try offshore fishing, a professional guide is really a must.
 Charter fishing captains provide everything, from the boat itself to all the fishing equipment, including bait, and, most importantly, the expertise.
-It's all in the details—what speed to troll at, whether to use live or artificial bait, what weights to use to keep the lure at the desired depth, and much more—only experience can provide that knowledge.
+It's all in the details—at what speed to troll, whether to use live or artificial bait, what weights to use to keep the lure at the desired depth, and much more—only experience can provide that knowledge.

 Offshore Fishing Charters

 Here are just a few of the many fine offshore fishing charters in St. Augustine.
 For a complete list of charters and all things fishing, visit here.

 Sea Love Charters offers full and half-day charters, departing daily from the Cat's Paw Marina.
 Of their three vessels, the largest can accommodate up to 67 passengers.
 They specialize in Gulf Stream trolling, where guests can catch anything from snapper to wahoo, cobia, amberjack or billfish.
 (904) 824-3328